huaminghuangtw/Evergreen-Notes/Permanent-Notes/fame.md

 ---

-Never try to be famous — it's a trap.
+Never try to be famous — it’s a trap.

 ---